apjbuilds/phishing-url-detector/README.md

 # Phishing URL Detector

 A Random Forest model that flags phishing URLs.
-Built as a live website.
+Also a website (see below)

 **Live site:** (https://phishing-url-detector-xscr.onrender.com/)